KeenTools/keentools-blender/README.md

 # KeenTools for Blender

-[KeenTools for blender](https://www.keentools.io/blender) is a blender addon that allows using some of the [KeenTools](https://www.keentools.io) functionality in Blender.
+[KeenTools FaceBuilder for blender](https://keentools.io/facebuilder#blender) is a blender addon that allows using some of the [KeenTools](https://keentools.io) functionality in Blender.

 ## Release History

+2.0.0 - 26 February 2020

-1.5.8 - 20 January 2019
+1.5.8 - 20 January 2020

 1.5.7 - 18 December 2019